Core, shell, and the three surfaces

 The three surfaces

-Every Auditmark organization has three distinct apps, each with a different audience and purpose.
+Every Auditmark deployment exposes three distinct apps, each with its own audience and a strict boundary between them.

 Admin

 The admin app at app.auditmark.io is where the inspection company runs the platform.
-Admins build templates, schedule inspections, manage the team, configure client accounts, set up integrations, and review analytics across all clients.
-See the admin overview for details on each area.
+Admins build templates, schedule inspections, manage the team, configure client accounts, set up integrations, customize the portal, and review analytics across all clients.
+These guides cover the admin app.
+See the admin overview for each area.

 Inspector